← Back

 All data, code, and results used in this project are freely available for download, verification, and reuse.
 We believe in full transparency — every number on this site can be traced back to these source files.

 100 TFR scenarios (0.1 to 10.0) computed with 10M trajectories each — 1 billion total trajectories on 8× NVIDIA A100 GPUs.
-Original 6 named scenarios verified with 5 independent runs each.
-Maximum coefficient of variation: 2.55%.
-All other data points: 0.00% CV.

 Simulation Results